msalmonse/PageView/README.md

 # PageView

-This is a wrapper for UIPageViewController and UIPageControl
+This is a SwiftUI package for UIPageViewController and UIPageControl